shahramyalameha/burai/docs/source/how_to_use_burai.rst

    :align: center

-** if you stop searching, you enter space and push the return key in Material project bar.
+.. note:: if you stop searching, you enter space and push the return key in Material project bar.